Minimal partitions with a given $s$-core and $t$-core: Conjugation

 \section{Conjugation}

-In \cref{stmsec} (and in \cite{mfgencores}) we addressed the question of when a partition is determined by its $s$-core, its $t$-core and its size.
+In \cref{stmsec} we addressed the question of when a partition is determined by its $s$-core, its $t$-core and its size.
 Now we consider conjugation of partitions, and address the following two questions.

-\begin{enumerate} \item When is a partition determined up to conjugacy by its $s$-core, its $t$-core and its size? \item When is a self-conjugate partition determined by its $s$-core, its $t$-core and its size? \end{enumerate}
+\begin{enumerate} \item When is a partition determined up to conjugation by its $s$-core, its $t$-core and its size? \item When is a self-conjugate partition determined by its $s$-core, its $t$-core and its size? \end{enumerate}

 In this section we answer these questions in the case of partitions whose $s$-core and $t$-core are both $(s,t)$-cores.
 Then in \cref{group1} we will use group actions to extend these results to all partitions.